Codecademy/docs/content/javascript/concepts/arrays/arrays.md

   ['Potato', 'Carrot', 'Broccoli'],
 ];

-// Retrieve the object at index 2 of the array at index 1 console.log(food[1][2]);
+// Retrieve the food string at index 2 of the array at index 1 console.log(food[1][2]);
 // Output: Raspberry